-The following semester grades will be assigned to students: 111010110111119 giaacc accigiled ·· otaaoi ito.
+The following semester grades will be assigned to students:

-Grade Definition Equivalent
+Grade Definition Grade Point Equivalent

 A+ A 90 - 100% 80 - 89% 4.00

 В 70 - 79% 3.00

 С 60 - 69% 2.00

 D 50 - 59% 1.00

 F (Fail) 49% and below 0.00

 CR (Credit) Credit for diploma requirements has been awarded.

 S Satisfactory achievement in field /clinical placement or non-graded subject area.

-U Unsatisfactory achievement in
+U Unsatisfactory achievement in field/clinical placement or non-graded

-X field/clinical placement or non-graded subject area.
-A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the
+X A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.

-NR W requirements for a course.
-Grade not reported to Registrar's office.
-Student has withdrawn from the course without academic penalty.
+NR Grade not reported to Registrar's office.

+W Student has withdrawn from the course without academic penalty.